CarterRGreen/CS2610FinalProject/README.md

     * As a user, It would be nice to be able to create decks of types other than EDH.
     * As a user, I should be able to look at the cards that are in my collection with their full image being available.
     * As a user, It would be nice to be able to playtest a deck.
 Meaning that you are given a starting hand, and can play/draw cards and take turns as usual.
 It would be a one player game.
+    * As a user, It would be nice to be able to reset your password if you forget it.

 ## Technical Challenges
     * I anticipate having to load a lot of cards in a search, so I will need to implement pagination.